pietrodn/filter-bubble/slide.md

 In this presentation, I will show that:

-> **Personalized search filters may be harmful for the plurality of information**, and citizens and readers are not fully aware of those.
+> **Personalized search filters may be harmful for the plurality of information**, and citizens and readers are not fully aware of those

 * filters alter our perception of the world
 * information given to citizens should be not filtered according to what they like